JSOD11/LSM-Tree/README.md

 # LSM-Tree

 A Log-Structured Merge Tree implementation.
-At the moment, the implementation of the tree is a leveled LSM tree, with an unsorted buffer.
-There are a number of projects to complete at the current moment, outlined in `Roadmap.md`.
+The LSM tree is leveled with no option for tiering, and the buffer is unsorted.
+Bloom filters and fence pointers are implemented.
+There is an experimental dictionary-encoded setting which may decrease data movement under certain workloads.

 # Usage